projectacrn/acrn-hypervisor/doc/developer-guides/hld/virtio-console.rst

 that the guest (User VM) kernel should be built with ``CONFIG_VIRTIO_CONSOLE=y``.

-The virtio console FE driver registers a HVC console to the kernel if the port is configured as console.
+The virtio console FE driver registers an HVC console to the kernel if the port is configured as console.
 Otherwise it registers a char device named ``/dev/vportXpY`` to the kernel, and can be read and written from the user space.
 There are two virtqueues for a port, one is for